 There’s little need to spend a ton of money on a high-end compass for someone who is just starting out with learning orienteering and related skills.
-This best compass on a budget from Brunton will do all you need it to do in order to find your way, whether you’re looking for a new campsite or just trying to get back home.
+The budget-friendly Brunton TruArc will do all you need it to do in order to find your way, whether you’re looking for a new campsite or just trying to get back home.
 The TruArc needle tilts up to 20° for balanced use anywhere on the globe.
 It has tool-free declination adjustment, so you can quickly and easily orient magnetic north to true north.
 It is even made right here in the USA, in Riverton, Wyoming.
 The small size makes it great for EDC (everyday carry).
 It also resists magnetic interference better than just about any other compass on the market, so you won’t lose your way following the wrong bearing.
 It operates on either standard or metric measurements, so you can use it with any map without difficulty.
 This isn’t the compass to choose if you’re headed way out into the great beyond.
 But it will be just fine for short trips or as a backup to something a little more robust.

-Things to Consider Before Buying a Compass
+What to Consider When Choosing a Compass

 Selecting the best compass depends on several factors.
 Your budget is a consideration, but where and how you’ll be using it is more important.
 The best compass for camping, for example, isn’t necessarily the greatest option for those who are heading out on a thru-hike along the Appalachian Trail.

 Also, consider your experience level.
 While all sorts of bells and whistles can be interesting, if you don’t know how to use them, all they do is cost extra with little practical gain.
 Naturally, the more time you invest in practicing your navigation skills, the more you may appreciate some of those additional features.
 No matter where you’re headed, a good compass is absolutely one of the best pieces of survival gear, it’s just as important as a knife and a fire kit.